-Some of you may not know, then, that a few days before I went to Las Vegas, I was in Egypt.
+Just before I went on a trip to Las Vegas, I was in Egypt.
 I’d been in Egypt for most of October and into the first week of November, then flew to Vegas for 11.11.11.
 In Egypt, I spent a bulk of my time in Cairo and escaped to the Sinai and Red Sea to a desert beach camp in Ras Shaitan (the Devil’s Head).

 I also squeezed in a few days in Luxor to overdose on temples, tombs, and pharaonic ruins.